 Big Gulp Habits

 Habits sneak up on you.
 Many of us don’t even realize when we are forming new habits along the way.
 Seemingly innocuous things have a way of becoming sticky, and growing into problems bigger than we realize.
 For many years, my wife’s constant companion was a 44 oz Big Gulp.
 We’re talking about 44 ounces of fizzy Diet Dr. Pepper.
 Her desire to drink soda was not a cognitive choice.
-She really enjoyed drinking soda despite knowing the research identifying the deleterious effects of soda.
-Knowledge by itself didn’t keep her from craving a drink two to three a day.
+She really enjoyed drinking soda despite knowing the research identifying the deleterious effects.
+Knowledge by itself didn’t keep her from craving a drink two to three times a day.
 It wasn’t a lack of education, it was a habit.
 She spent years as a frequent flyer to our local gas station, then one day she just up and decided to quit.
 I was in awe of her willpower at the time knowing how hard it was for her to change.
 Now having read Duhigg’s book, I recognize how she did it, and I think it makes for a simple example of how to change a habit loop.

 According to Duhigg’s framework for changing a habit you must first, identify the routine.
 The routine is the behavior you want to change.
 In my wife’s case, the habit was going to the gas station and purchasing a 44 oz. soda each time she got into her car to drop off and pick up the kids from school.